almeidasilvaf/syntenet/README.md

 coverage](https://codecov.io/gh/almeidasilvaf/syntenet/branch/master/graph/badge.svg)](https://codecov.io/gh/almeidasilvaf/syntenet?branch=master)
 <!-- badges: end -->

-The goal of `syntenet` is to infer synteny networks from protein sequence data and analyze them.
+The goal of `syntenet` is to infer synteny networks from whole-genome protein sequence data and analyze them.
 Anchor pairs from synteny analyses are treated as an undirected unweighted graph (i.e., a synteny network), and users can perform:

 -   **Synteny detection** using a native implementation of the [MCScanX algorithm](https://doi.org/10.1093/nar/gkr1293), a C++ program that